 Adverse effects associated with the use of this device include wound dehiscence, failure to provide adequate wound support in closure of the sites where expansion, stretching or distension occur, failure to provide adequate wound support in elderly, malnourished or debilitated patients or in patients suffering from conditions which may delay wound healing, wound infection, minimal acute inflammatory tissue reaction, localized irritation when skin sutures are left in place for greater than 7 days, calculi formation in urinary and biliary tracts when prolonged contact with salt solutions such as urine and bile occurs, and transitory local irritation.
+3

-Discuss the potential for allergic reaction in patients that are known to be sensitive to Polyglycolic Acid (PGA) suture.
+Avoid usage in patients that are known to be sensitive to Polyglycolic Acid (PGA) suture.